Orchestra | Apprenticeships | Assistant Conductor

 The successful candidate will have experience as a member of instrumental ensembles, a general familiarity with orchestral music, and excellent communication and organizational abilities.

-A new position for NYO-USA’s 2015 season, the conducting apprentice will have a unique opportunity to receive mentoring in orchestral conducting from NYO-USA’s music staff, including Orchestra Director James Ross, and the 2015 Assistant Conductor.
-S/he will attend all orchestra rehearsals during the Residency and tour with Charles Dutoit, as well as observe sectional rehearsals and faculty coaching.
+Two apprentice conductors will have a unique opportunity to receive mentoring in orchestral conducting from NYO-USA’s music staff, including Orchestra Director James Ross, and the 2016 Assistant Conductor.
+They will attend all orchestra rehearsals during the Residency as well as observe sectional rehearsals and faculty coaching.
 Some aspects of the apprenticeship may be tailored to the musical background of the student chosen, but it is expected that score study sessions and very limited podium time will be offered.
-The conducting apprentice is also expected to have a role in understanding and supporting orchestra operations for NYO-USA and may be asked to assist the Music Library staff or the management team with relevant administrative functions.
+The conducting apprentices are also expected to have a role in understanding and supporting orchestra operations for NYO-USA and may be asked to assist the Music Library staff or the management team with relevant administrative functions.

 Candidates are not expected to have orchestral conducting experience but should be able to demonstrate substantial instrumental experience and strong musicianship, as well as leadership potential.
 After reviewing audition submissions, James Ross and NYO-USA staff may conduct interviews via Skype prior to making a final selection.

 Students may apply for one or all apprenticeships based on their interests and experience.
-If you are applying for the Apprentice Conductor position in addition to the Orchestra Library and/or Orchestra Management Apprenticeship(s), a separate application for the Apprentice Conductor position is required.
-There is no fee to apply, and a short application form must be completed online by January 16, 2015.
+If you are applying for the apprentice conductor and/or apprentice composer position in addition to the orchestra library and/or orchestra management apprenticeship(s), a separate application for the apprentice conductor and/or apprentice composer position is required.
+There is no fee to apply, and a short application form must be completed online by January 13, 2017.
 If you are under the age of 18 at the time of your application, permission of a parent or guardian is needed.

 Approximately 400–500 words, this essay should describe your musical background and interest in the apprenticeship(s).